 Aspiration pneumonia, another type of pneumonia, results from vomiting and aspiration of gastric or oropharyngeal contents into the trachea and lungs.

-Nursing Diagnosis for Pneumonia
+Nursing Diagnosis And Care Plan for Pneumonia

 - Make sure that there is oxygen administered as prescribed.